neo4j/neo4j-python-driver/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature Request
-about: Suggest an idea for the driver
+about: Suggest an idea for the Neo4j Python Driver
 labels: "feature request"
 ---